grocerycrud/documentation/2.x/api/callback-after-insert.md

 `embed:demo_callback-after-insert`

-`$addFieldsModel` is using Grocery CRUD [Custom Model](/docs/custom-model) but you can also use your own custom model.
+`$callbackAfterInsertModel` is using Grocery CRUD [Custom Model](/docs/custom-model) but you can also use your own framework model, it doesn't really matter as far as you make sure that you validate the user inputs data.

-For reference the code for `AddFields` class can be found below:
+For reference the code for `CallbackAfterInsert` class can be found below:

 <pre><code class="language-php">&lt;?php
 namespace App\Models;
 use GroceryCrud\Core\Model;
 use Zend\Db\Sql\Sql;

-// This specific custom model example is for Grocery CRUD Enterprise edition class AddFields extends Model {
+class CallbackAfterInsert extends Model {
     public function updateCustomerName($customerId) {

         if (!is_numeric($customerId)) {